VibhorShandilya/BarCode-creator/README.md

 # BarCode-creator
-To be Honest it sucks when you create account on multiple website just for the barcode and I have to do this because every month our club held atleast 1-2 events and in the poster  we have to Embed G-form for the registration in the form of barcode /Qrcode .
-Previously we  depends on 3rd party website but after this anyone from our club download the code . replace the url and just run the code .
+To be Honest it sucks when you create account on multiple website just for the barcode and I have to do this because every month our club held atleast 1-2 events and in the poster  we have to Embed Google-form for the registration in the form of barcode /Qrcode .
+Previously we  depends on 3rd party website but after this anyone from our club download the code you just need to replace url with you desried string and just run the code .
 BOOM!!
 Our QRcode is ready no need to create account on any website Steps In vistar